30-sai no Hoken Taiiku: Characters

 Kū-chan and her twin sister Pī-chan are Gods of Sexual Love sent from heaven to help Natsu build relationships, fall in love and lose her virginity, they dress in the Gothic Lolita fashion; Kū-chan likes eating and drinking weird and often very spicy things such as Peppercorns and Tabasco.
 She helps her sister, but most of the time seems very dumb and makes life difficult for her sister.
-When she does do something on her own initiative, she is much more effective then her sister.
+When she does do something on her own initiative, she is much more effective than her sister.

 Episode list

 Reception

 The anime's censorship on TV was reviewed by Japanator as excessive, to the point that not only sexual gags were censored, but that text and the title of a segment was censored.